marco262/my_wiki/data/dnd/class/artificer.md

 ### Optional Rule: Multiclassing

-If your group uses the optional rule on multi classing in the Player's Handbook, here's what you need to know if you choose artificer as one of your classes.
+If your group uses the optional rule on multiclassing in the Player's Handbook, here's what you need to know if you choose artificer as one of your classes.

 **Ability Score Minimum.** As a multiclass character, you must have at least an Intelligence score of 13 to take a level in this class, or to take a level in another class if you are already an artificer.